WClouds/shadowsocks-container/README.md

     "method":"aes-256-cfb",
     "auth": true
   }`
- * `docker run -d -v $PWD/config : /app -p 6718:6718 colachen/shadowsocks:latest`
+ * `docker run -v $PWD/config:/app -p 6718:6718 -d colachen/shadowsocks:latest`

 ### client-side:
  * copy ./config/shadowsocks.conf to anywhere you like,remember to change the ip to the host's ip address,default is "0.0.0.0"